eniolajayi/rusty/hello_cargo/NOTES.md

 We can build and run a project in one step using `cargo run`.
 We can build a project without producing a binary to check for errors using `cargo check`.
 Instead of saving the result of the build in the same directory as our code, Cargo stores it in the `target/debug` directory.
 An additional advantage of using Cargo is that the commands are the same no matter which operating system you’re working on.
-So, at this point, we’ll no longer need specific instructions for Linux and macOS versus Windows.
 When your project is finally ready for release, you can use `cargo build --release` to compile it with optimizations.
-This command will create an executable in target/release instead of target/debug.
+This command will create an executable in `target/release` instead of `target/debug`.